 At each level of competition (local, regional, state and nationals), students are tested “in the field” and give an oral presentation a current environmental issue.

 Envirothon Teams consist of 5 members plus 2 alternates, in grades 9 – 12.
 All schools, FFA, 4-H, and home-school students are welcome.
 The team coach can be a teacher or any willing adult.

-Local Competition: Hosted by TJSWCD in March; first and second place teams proceed to the Area II competition.
-To compete, teams must be registered with TJSWCD by March 1 of each year.
-(Click here to recent winners of the TJSWCD competition)
+Local Competition: For details our local competition to be hosted by TJSWCD at Camp Albemarle, please contact Courtney Harlow-Humphreys at 434-975-0224, Ext.
+107 or via email at education @tjswcd.org.
+The top two teams will advance to the Area II competition.
+To compete, teams must be registered with TJSWCD by March 8, 2024.
+(Click here to see recent winners of the TJSWCD competition)

 Area Competition: Hosted by the Area II Soil & Water Districts in April; the top three teams proceed to the State level.